rusili/AC-Android/lessons/intro-to-java/README.md

 ![diagram of flow from Java source to machine language](https://docs.oracle.com/javase/tutorial/figures/getStarted/helloWorld.gif)

-Some jargon:

-* **platform** - an environment for running other programs.

-* **virtual** - the opposite of physical.

-* **virtual machine** - a computer that doesn't exist as physical hardware, instead it is "emulated" by software.

-* **compiler** - a program that translates source code into machine code.

-* **bytecode** - the machine language of the Java Virtual Machine.

-* **javac** - the Java compiler than translates Java source files into bytecode class files.

-* **JVM** - Java Virtual Machine, a virtual machine that interprets Java bytecode and enables your computer to run it as a program.

-* **JRE** - Java Runtime Environment, a software package that contains what is needed to run a Java program (including the JVM).

-* **JDK** - Java Development Kit, contains the basics needed to develop a Java program (including the JRE as well as tools such as javac).

 ### Exercises

 1. [Command Line Java](command-line-java.md) (*We'll do this first one together*)